 I’m a sucker for getting on top of things and soaking in the view (new pick up line right here).
 Tafelberg is one pretty mountain and the view is astounding.
 The thing is: you gotta plan this one.
 If the weather isn’t that great, you can’t go up there.
 So plan your visit to Tafelberg asap during your vacation.

 If you’re feeling the sporty spice inside yourself, you can always hike up there.
-It depends how fast you are, but is approximately a 2-hour hike.
+It depends how fast you are, but is approximately a 2-hour hike (check out this page for all the trails).
 But, the gondola is pretty impressive as well!
 Not that fun for people who are afraid of heights but yeah.

 2/ Hang out at the V&A Waterfront